"I am proud to be leading a department that stands firm against domestic violence.

 Domestic and family violence is a workplace issue and can impact a person’s safety, wellbeing, attendance and performance at work.
 We seek to ensure that everyone has access to the right support and assistance if they are experiencing domestic or family violence.

-If you are ever the victim of domestic or family violence and require urgent assistance, you can contact the Domestic Violence Helpline on 1800 800 098 (anytime), or 1300 782 200 (business hours).
+If you are ever the victim of domestic or family violence and require urgent assistance, you can contact the South Australian Domestic Violence Crisis Line on 1800 800 098 (anytime).

 For more information about what services and support exist, visit www.1800respect.org.au or download the app, Daisy, which connects women around Australia to services that can assist them in dealing with a domestic or family violence situation.